Vyral/katie-evans/_posts/2018-12-18-christmas-decoration-inspiration.md

 ![](/uploads/tcl3-2.PNG)

 Did you spot some of her grinches?
-I couldn't be any more obsessed with her house!&nbsp;
+I couldn't be any more obsessed with her house!

 Jennifer from @turtlecreeklane does the most adorable decorations for EVERY holiday, season, event, and literally everything in between.
-Make sure you go check out her page for some serious holiday inspiration.&nbsp;
+Make sure you go check out her page for some serious holiday inspiration.

-&nbsp;

 Next up is Chelsea from @blessed\_ranch on Instagram and this holiday season she has created a beautiful winter wonderland!!
 Her adorable country style ranch home is very trendy right now, and Chelsea has hit that trend on the nose!
 Here are some of my favorite posts from her beautiful page!
 Did I mention she has been featured in Home and Gardens magazine?
 So cool!